 - Laundry services will be available

-- Bring soap, a towel, and shampoo.
+- Bring soap, at least one towel/person, and shampoo.
 Toilet paper and slippers are provided.

 - We now have flush toilets (just like home), and a shower — but no hot water.
 This will be provided from a 50-gallon drum and brought to your bathroom for your showers.